D3m0nKingx/electrum-ganja-server/HOWTO.md

 CPU speed is less important than fast I/O speed. electrum-ganja-server makes use of one core only leaving spare cycles for ganjacoind.
 Fast single core CPU power helps for the initial block chain import.
 Any multi-core x86 CPU with CPU Mark / PassMark > 1500 will work (see https://www.cpubenchmark.net/).
-An ideal setup in February 2016 has 4 GB+ RAM and SSD for good i/o speed.
+An ideal setup has 4 GB+ RAM and SSD for good I/O speed.

 Instructions
 ------------